-The fair value of the Company's investment in the Great Lakes II Joint Venture at June 30, 2023 and December 31, 2022 was \$0.5 million and \$0.4 million, respectively.
+The fair value of the Company's investment in the Great Lakes II Joint Venture at September 30, 2023 and December 31, 2022 was \$0.5 million and \$0.4 million, respectively.
 Fair value has been determined utilizing the net asset value as a practical expedient pursuant to U.S. GAAP.
-Pursuant to the terms of the Great Lakes II LLC Agreement, the Company generally may not effect any direct or indirect sale, transfer, assignment, hypothecation, pledge or other disposition of or encumbrance upon its interests in the Great Lakes II Joint Venture, except that the Company may sell or otherwise transfer its interests with the consent of the managing members of the Great Lakes II Joint Venture or to an affiliate or a successor to substantially all of the assets of the
+Pursuant to the terms of the Great Lakes II LLC Agreement, the Company generally may not effect any direct or indirect sale, transfer, assignment, hypothecation, pledge or other disposition of or encumbrance upon its interests in the Great Lakes II Joint Venture, except that the Company may sell or otherwise transfer its interests with the consent of the managing members of the Great Lakes II Joint Venture or to an affiliate or a successor to substantially all of the assets eighted averages disclosed in the table above were weighted by their relative fair value.

-As of June 30, 2023, the Company has an unfunded commitment to the Great Lakes II Joint Venture of less than \$0.1 million
+As of September 30, 2023, the Company has an unfunded commitment to the Great Lakes II Joint Venture of less than \$0.1 million.